- Erosion is defined as the slow wearing away of something.

 - The group of natural processes, including weathering, dissolution, abrasion, corrosion, and transportation, by which material is worn away from the earth's surface.

-- Superficial destruction of a surface by friction, pressure, ulceration, or trauma.
+- (uncountable) The changing of a surface by mechanical action, friction, thermal expansion contraction, or impact.

 - (uncountable) Destruction by abrasive action of fluids.

 - (mathematics, image processing) One of two fundamental operations in morphological image processing from which all other morphological operations are derived.